 A building inspector appointed through LABC and an approved inspector will carry out the same duties for a self-builder.
 They will check plans for compliance when a full plans application is made, and carry out site inspections when requested to check work on site at various stages.

 However, only an inspector from your local authority has powers of enforcement.
 An approved inspector must hand the project over to the local authority if there are problems with the project that cannot be resolved informally.

 An application has to be accompanied by the relevant fees covering both the application and the eventual inspections.

 Most local authorities offer fee calculators on their websites.
-Their fees will depend on several factors including the type of work involved and the total floor area.
+Their fees will depend on several factors including the type of work involved, size of the project and number of visits required.
 Private companies will negotiate their fees directly with you.